DC9ST/tdoa-evaluation-rtlsdr/README.md

-# Experimental Matlab Scripts for Evaluation of a TDOA System based on RTL-SDRs
+# Matlab Scripts for Evaluation of a TDOA System based on 3 RTL-SDRs

 ## Functionality:
 Matlab scripts according to my project on transmitter localization with time-difference-of-arrival (TDOA).